KateWood/muziqala/README.md

 * Testing: RSpec, FactoryGirl, Capybara, Travis CI

+#### Getting Started

+If you fork this repo, you must run `bundle install` and `rake db:migrate` in order for the app to function properly.

+Muziqala uses Spotify authentication, so set up your own version of the app on Facebook to obtain your own App ID and Secret Key.

 #### Connect with Spotify

 So, how does Applied Meaning work?
 I'm glad you asked.